dusty-nv/jetson-inference/docs/aux-docker.md

 $ docker/run.sh
 ```

-> ***note:***  because of the Docker scripts used and the data directory structure that gets mounted into the container, you should still clone the project on your host device (i.e. even if not intending to build/install the project natively)
+> **note:**  because of the Docker scripts used and the data directory structure that gets mounted into the container, you should still clone the project on your host device (i.e. even if not intending to build/install the project natively)

 [`docker/run.sh`](../docker/run.sh) will automatically pull the correct container tag from DockerHub based on your currently-installed version of JetPack-L4T, and mount the appropriate data directories and devices so that you can use cameras/display/ect from within the container.
-It will also prompt you to download DNN models if you haven't already done so, which get mounted into the container to use.
+It will also prompt you to [download DNN models](building-repo-2.md#downloading-models) if you haven't already done so, which get mounted into the container to load.

 ### Mounted Data Volumes